-Construction of a Place of Worship has been a very important part of our society for a very long time.
-A temple or a Church is a place where everyone goes to, to find peace, to gain spiritual insight.
+The construction of a Place of Worship has been a very important part of our society for a very long time.
+A temple or a Church is a place where everyone goes, to find peace, to gain spiritual insight.
 Be it a happy time or a sad time or a troublesome time, the house of God is always a good answer.
 The design of a place with such high value to a human soul is thus a very important task for Architects.
 It is an intricate practice that deals with a person’s body, mind, and soul and links it with the Holy Spirit.
-The design and construction of Religious buildings have undergone a major shift in the past few decades but the core remains the same, spiritual salvation.
+The religious architecture and construction of Religious buildings have undergone a major shift in the past few decades but the core remains the same, spiritual salvation.

 Here are some Architects that are breaking all bounds and excelling in the field of designing Religious Buildings: